cs-ed/impacts-mathpluscoding/README.md

 # Impacts on Society

-Describe your course including the name, description, and grade level.
-Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course

 ## Synopsis

 In this lesson plan I hope to equip students to navigate the impacts of computer science in their own lives and on society by examining the design features of apps that they frequently use.
 I will be teaching Algebra 1, Statistics, and Advisory in the upcoming 2022-2023 school year.
 I have plans to incorporate computer science in both Statistics and Advisory (no plans yet for Algebra 1) in the upcoming year; one possible outcome of this is broadening participation in computer science.
 In Statistics, I will have students analyze and display data using Python on the Google Colaboratory environment.
 In Advisory, I taught several lessons this semester on HTML, CSS, and Javascript and I will build on this experience in the upcoming school year.
 This document details how I plan to incoporate issues of computing impacts on society in this Advisory course.